Posts

 Innovate manufacturer and distributor delivery methods

-Perhaps more so than any other distributor, supply chain giants Walmart and Amazon have modeled the pursuit of constant innovations when it comes to manufacturer and distributor delivery methods.
-Like consumers, B2B buyers are coming to expect for shipping costs to be included in pricing up front, and for that delivery to occur quickly.
+Perhaps more so than any other distributor, supply chain giant Walmart has modeled the pursuit of constant innovations when it comes to manufacturer and distributor delivery methods.
+Like consumers, B2B buyers are coming to expect shipping costs to be included in pricing up front and for that delivery to occur quickly.

 While you may not be in a position to scramble an army of drones or facilitate same-day or next-day delivery, anything you can do to cut costs and decrease time customers spend waiting for their orders can help you compete.